 Business Support Units, Specialized Lending or Specialist Relationship Managers are all terms used by the banks for those individuals specifically employed by the bank to 'rip off' businesses by forcing or 'triggering defaults' - which forced businesses into insolvency situations, where the bank could then plunder the cash flow and assets and then having brought the business to it's knees 'follow on' to demands and then enforce on Director's Personal Guarantees to take their homes.

-We have been investigating business banking cases since 1992 and we know what can be achieved using IBAS strategies developed and finely tuned since then.
+We have been investigating business banking cases since 1992 and we know what can be achieved using IBAS strategies.
 Can you afford to take the risk of using anyone else to help you?

-IBAS provides experienced specialist and practical advice to IBAS members on how best to deal with and control the bank’s ‘collection’ activities after demand of the debt has been made on a Director’s Personal Guarantee.
+IBAS provides experienced specialist, practical advice on how best to deal with and control the bank’s ‘collection’ activities after demand of the debt has been made on a Director’s Personal Guarantee.
 What can you do and how best to do it?
 Can you 'get out of the personal guarantee' - is it possible to do so?
 Can you dilute your director’s personal liability under a bank’s director personal guarantee debt demand?
-Those questions have been asked in cases where IBAS investigate bankers and the bank actions.
+Those questions are always being asked where IBAS investigate bankers and the bank actions.